otago-polytechnic-bit-courses/ID721001-mobile-application-development/02-android-overview/README.md

 1. Explain what members of the **OHA** do.
 2. Name 10 members of the **OHA**.
 Include a range of mobile operators, handset manufacturers & software companies.

-Write your answers on the provided sticky note.

 ## Software Stack

 The following image displays the major components of the **Android** platform.